Drulac/GenH.php/README.md

  - Orphan's tags (example `<img>`)
  - Tags in peer (example `<div></div>`)

-Orphan's tags can have some attributes, but tags in peer can have childrens, in addition to attributes.
+Orphan's tags can have some attributes, but tags in peer can have childrens, in addition to attributes

 To create a tag, use `new` keyword, the namespace (here `V` alias), and the tag's name
 ```php